First Health Network Coverage for Fentanyl Rehab in Tennessee

 From 2015 to 2021, fentanyl-related deaths in Tennessee surged by 1,518%.
 Nationally, fentanyl fatalities increased 22 times between 2013 and 2021.
 Tennessee has 297 substance use treatment facilities, with 272 offering opioid abuse counseling, according to SAMHSA.
 In 2021, Tennessee recorded 3,038 opioid overdose deaths, making up 80% of all drug-related fatalities in the state.

-Yes, Freeman Recovery Center accepts First Health Network insurance for fentanyl abuse and addiction rehab.
+Yes, Freeman Recovery Center accepts First Health Network insurance for fentanyl rehab.
 This means you can use your First Health Network plan to access treatment services at Freeman Recovery Center.
 To determine if your First Health Network insurance covers fentanyl rehab in Tennessee, check your specific policy or contact Freeman Recovery Center.

 Rehab coverage for fentanyl use typically includes services like detoxification, inpatient or outpatient care, and therapy.
 First Health Network offers fentanyl addiction recovery services coverage that can help reduce the cost, making quality treatment more affordable and accessible for your recovery.